 The Museum lends objects to other non-profit institutions and receives objects on loan from other institutions and individuals to enhance the research, exhibition and educational programs of the Museum.
 All loans, incoming and outgoing, are made in accordance with all international, federal, state and local laws and regulations.
 The Museum reserves the right to deny loans and to recall any loan if the welfare or integrity of the object(s) appears to be compromised, or for any other reason deemed necessary by the Museum.
-The loan policy governs objects in all areas of the Museum and includes all categories of collections - permanent, research, exhibition, education and teaching collections and is supplemented by departmental loan policies and procedures.
-All Museum staff are responsible for complying with both departmental and Museum policies and procedures regarding loans.
+The following loan policy encompasses both incoming and outgoing loans, and governs objects in all areas of the Museum, including all categories of collections - permanent, research, exhibition, education and teaching collections.
+This policy is also supplemented by departmental loan procedures.
+Museum staff are responsible for complying with both Museum policy and departmental procedures regarding loans.